2018 29

 This little property gem is now one of Bordeaux's most expensive and sought-after wines.
 But before 1985, Le Pin was not well known and not that expensive.

-Only in September 1985 I knew very little about Le Pin's existence, so discovering this property was a proper stroke of luck because my visit was not even planned.
-When I was on my way to Cheval Blanc from Libourne, I lost my way (with excellent help from "conversation" with local dogs) by turning left after the cellars of La Croix St.Georges and not continuing straight down the road from Catusseau and turning right by crossroad app.
-500 m from Catusseau.
+In September 1985, I knew very little about Le Pin's existence, so discovering this property was a proper stroke of luck because my visit was not even planned.
+When I was on my way to Cheval Blanc from Libourne, I lost my way (with excellent help from "conversation" with local dogs) by turning left after the cellars of La Croix St. Georges, not continuing straight down the road from Catusseau, and turning right by the crossroad approximately 500 m from Catusseau.

 I did ask one of the harvesters from a nearby vineyard about the correct way, and he sent me to a very sympathetic and smiling gentleman who worked at the neighboring vineyard on the right side.
 In this way, I've learned to know Jacques Thienpont from the well-known wine-merchant family Thienpont, who originates from Etikhove in Belgium.
 He promised to show me the way to Cheval Blanc, but I should first taste his wine, 1984.
 It tasted splendid.
 A few months later, I bought Robert Parker's book "Bordeaux" and learned quickly which wine I learned to know!

 Le Pin is situated on the outskirts of Catusseau, in the middle of the clayey plateau and app.
 1 km southwest of Vieux Château Certan.
-The soil's surface here consists mainly of gravel mixed with a bit of clay and sand, while the underground has two layers: first, a blend of rock and sand, then an app.
+The soil's surface here consists mainly of gravel mixed with clay and sand, while the underground has two layers: first, a blend of rock and sand, then an app.
 2.5 m deep layer of clay mixed with iron dirt ("crasse de fer").
 The soil here is very poor due to no fertilization during Mme Laubie's ownership, so the vines' roots have to search deep down in the subsoil and fight to find nutrition.

 Le Pin is, without exaggeration, an exceptional to fantastic wine.
 It immediately captures the attention of a wine-lover with its incredibly tempting appearance, very marked lusciousness, and exotic character.
 However, this exotic character has been missing since the 2005 vintage, which doesn't make Le Pin lower in quality, only that this wine became more typical Pomerol.
 In 2010, 2016, and 2018 vintage, the kinky and exotic style of Le Pin has come back!